SnowyEgret/scad-lx/README.md

 # scad-lx

 ### woofer_adapter.scad
 Connects the rubber coupler to the woofer and fullrange diffuser.
+Has holes for #6 machine screw mount of driver with a gasket.
+Wire hole must be sealed.
+Dimesions are derived in part from dimensions of rubber coupler defined in plumbing.scad.

 ![woofer_adapter](/images/woofer_adapter.png)